 Finals.
 Participation awards are permissible (one per participant) as long as they meet the conditions outlined in Bylaws 16.1.4.2 and 16.1.4.3 and are provided by the NCAA selected student-athlete participation awards licensee.
-MainGate will provide participation gifts for each member of the official travel party (28) of the four teams.
-An online gift-suite will serve as the participation awards provided to members of the official travel party of institutions that advance to the championship final sites.
-An email providing ordering process details, along with a unique Certificate Code will be emailed to each head coach following the championship for the coach to order the selected awards.
-Participation gifts will be shipped directly to each participating team's campus.
+The NCAA championships and alliances group will be responsible for selecting the participation awards that will be provided.
+Mementos will be distributed on-site at the finals location for all members of the travel party.
+The NCAA championship administrator will work with the host regarding distribution of mementos to teams on-site.

-Section 22 • Participating Teams
+Section 23 • Participating Teams